-Cricket Arrison is a theatre artist, journalist, musician and producer living in Baltimore, MD.
-She is a member of the Un Saddest Factory Theatre company, and has performed with many other local companies including Der Vorführeffekt Theatre, The Acme Corporation, and The Annex Theatre.
-When not making theatre, she makes radio, and spent a year in Berlin studying journalism on a Fulbright grant.
+Cricket Arrison is a theatre artist, performer, musician and producer living in Los Angeles, CA. She is a member of the video collective AB Video Solutions, whose work has appeared on Adult Swim and IFC.
+She has performed with many Baltimore theatre groups, including the Un Saddest Factory Theatre company, Der Vorführeffekt Theatre, The Acme Corporation, and The Annex Theatre.
+She also loves making radio, and spent a year in Berlin studying journalism on a Fulbright grant.

 Chris founded Figure 53 in 2006.
 He lives, runs, and makes software in Baltimore.
 In a drawer somewhere he has an M.S. in Computer Science from UNC Chapel Hill, and a B.A. in Computer Science and Theater Arts from Carleton College.
 Occasionally people have let him act in plays, like at Actors Theatre of Louisville, Single Carrot Theatre, and The Acme Corporation.